Skip to content

-Lina Dolk
+Lina Dolk x AS

 Lina Dolk was born in 1997 and lives on a lovely horse farm with her family in Sparreholm.
 She runs the company Dolk Dressage where she runs training and competes with great success on an international level.
 Together with her groom Tilde de Wrang, she also has a podcast called "Hur svårt kan de va?" where they talk about everything you can think of in equestrian sports.